waldur/waldur-homeport/docs/lists.md

  3. entity-buttons - action buttons for list rows (action-button directive)

  4. entity-options - object with list of field properties.
-Partly described in ENTITYLISTFIELDTYPES constant. entityOptions object is defined in controller

-entityOptions sample:
+entityOptions object is defined in controller. entityOptions.list is list of fields to display, it is described in column specification section of documentation. entityOptions sample:

     this.entityOptions = {
       entityData: {